Coarse-median preserving automorphisms: Introduction.

+A similar strategy gives a new proof of W.\ Neumann's result that fixed subgroups of automorphisms of hyperbolic groups are quasi-convex \cite{Neumann-fix,Minasyan-Osin-fix}.
+Indeed, recall that, although not all hyperbolic groups are cocompactly cubulated, they are all coarse median, and all their automorphisms $\varphi$ are CMP by Proposition~\ref{cmp prop intro}.
+It is easy to see that all coarsely connected, approximate median subalgebras of hyperbolic spaces are quasi-convex.
+As above, this implies that $\Fix\varphi$ is quasi-convex.

+When dealing with non-hyperbolic groups, quasi-convexity is significantly harder to ensure and the proof of Theorem~\ref{U_0 cc intro} requires additional work.
+Namely, assuming that $\varphi\in U_0(\A_{\G})$ or $\varphi\in\aut_0\W_{\G}$, we need to show that $(\Fix\varphi)$--orbits in the Salvetti complex $\X_{\G}$ or Davis complex $\mc{Y}_{\G}$ are quasi-convex (in the coarse median sense, see Definition~\ref{qc defn}, Remark~\ref{right-angled qc rmk} and Lemma~\ref{equiv cc}).

-This is based on a quasi-convexity criterion for median subalgebras of $\CAT$ cube complexes (Proposition~\ref{wqc->qc}).
+The proof of this is based on a quasi-convexity criterion for median subalgebras of $\CAT$ cube complexes (Proposition~\ref{wqc->qc}).
 The most important ingredients are the fact that $\X_{\G}$ and $\mc{Y}_{\G}$ do not contain ``infinite staircases'' (Subsection~\ref{staircases sect}), and certain properties that distinguish elements of $U_0(\A_{\G})$ and $\aut_0\W_{\G}$ from more general CMP automorphisms in $U(\A_{\G})$ and $\aut\W_{\G}$ (Lemmas~\ref{orthogonals are preserved} and~\ref{few labels outside}).

-Finally, we would like to mention that other important tools for the study of undistortion and quasi-convexity of subgroups of cubulated groups were recently developed by Beeker--Lazarovich and Dani--Levcovitz, based on extensions of the classical machinery of \emph{Stallings folds} \cite{Stallings-folds,Stallings-arboreal} from graphs to higher-dimensional cube complexes (see in particular \cite{BL-res}, \cite[Theorem~1.2(2)]{BL-folds}, \cite[Theorem~A]{Dani-Levcovitz}).
+We conclude by mentioning that other important tools for the study of undistortion and quasi-convexity of subgroups of cubulated groups were recently developed by Beeker--Lazarovich and Dani--Levcovitz, based on extensions of the classical machinery of \emph{Stallings folds} \cite{Stallings-folds,Stallings-arboreal} from graphs to higher-dimensional cube complexes (see in particular \cite{BL-res}, \cite[Theorem~1.2(2)]{BL-folds}, \cite[Theorem~A]{Dani-Levcovitz}).
 These techniques play no role in our arguments, but it is possible that they can be used to give alternative proofs of certain special cases of Theorems~\ref{cmp und intro} and~\ref{U_0 cc intro}.